Stratification of the fourth secant variety of Veronese variety via the symmetric rank

 We remark that the original version of this conjecture was about tensors not necessarily symmetric.
 For sake of completeness we quote the first version of it but we don't enter into details.

 \textbf{Conjecture 0 (J. H. Rhodes):} \emph{The maximal rank of an $(m+1) \times (m+1) \times (m+1)$ tensor of border rank $m+1$ is $2(m+1)-1$.}

 Conjecture 1 is known to be true for $m=1, 2$ ($m=1$ is classical from Sylvester, and $m=2$ is \cite[Theorem 40]{bgi}).
 We like to observe here that the case (f) of our Theorem \ref{theorem} shows that this conjecture is true also for $m=3$.
-Moreover from the proof of our Theorem \ref{theorem}, it is also possible to describe the structure of the scheme that computes the $X_{m,3}$-border rank of the degree 3 polynomials of maximal $X_{m,3}$-rank (they are all described by Proposition \ref{3bp}).
-Finally, putting $d=3$ and $m=3$, one can use our Remark \ref{3b} to produce algorithmically several sets of points computing $r_{X_{3,3}}(P)$ for points $P\in \sigma_{4}(X_{3,3})$ of maximal $X_{3,3}$-rank. \end{remark}
+Moreover from the proof of our Theorem \ref{theorem}, it is also possible to describe the structure of the schemes that evince the $X_{m,3}$-border rank of the degree 3 polynomials of maximal $X_{m,3}$-rank (they are all described by Proposition \ref{3bp}).
+Finally, putting $d=3$ and $m=3$, one can use our Remark \ref{3b} to produce algorithmically several sets of points evincing $r_{X_{3,3}}(P)$ for points $P\in \sigma_{4}(X_{3,3})$ of maximal $X_{3,3}$-rank. \end{remark}